-- The City Council can approve the attached draft ordinance amending lighting standards associated with the alternative landscape standards for auto and marine craft trade uses.
-(This alternative would entail approval of a maximum 90 foot candles on the upper end to achieve a 15 foot candle average across the sales area.) - 2.
-The City Council can approve the attached draft ordinance amending lighting standards associated with the alternative landscape standards for auto and marine craft trade uses with modifications (which might include a lower value on the high end of the allowable lighting range). - 3.
-The City Council can choose to not adopt the proposed text amendments. - 4.
-The City Council can refer this issue back to staff for further information.
+- 1. The Planning and Zoning Commission can recommend that the City Council approve the attached draft ordinance amending lighting standards associated with the alternative landscape standards for auto and marine craft trade uses.
+(This alternative would recommend approval of a maximum 90 foot candles on the upper end to achieve a 15 foot candle average across the sales area.) - 2.
+The Planning and Zoning Commission can recommend that the City Council approve the attached draft ordinance amending lighting standards associated with the alternative landscape standards for auto and marine craft trade uses with modifications (which might include a lower value on the high end of the allowable lighting range). - 3.
+The Planning and Zoning Commission can recommend that the City Council not adopt the proposed text amendments. - 4.
+The Planning and Zoning Commission can refer this issue back to staff for further information.

-MANAGER'S RECOMMENDED ACTION:
+RECOMMENDED ACTION:

-Staff believes that the proposed amendments reasonably reflect the lighting level targets specified in the Council's referral of these amendments and that they provide appropriate lighting levels for auto and marine craft trade uses.
+Staff believes that the proposed amendments reasonably reflect the lighting level targets specified in the Council's referral of these amendments and that they provide reasonable lighting levels for auto and marine craft trade uses.
 This option was also found to be acceptable to representatives of the Ames Area Amateur Astronomers, who played a pivotal role in development of the City's current "dark sky" ordinance.